Concourse - Syllabus Management

 - VPAA’s office will set instructor permissions after feed is complete.

-- Faculty (course instructors) will be given access 2 weeks prior to the start of the semester to edit their syllabus.
+- Faculty (course instructors) will be given access at least 4 weeks prior to the start of the semester to edit their syllabus.

 Components of Concourse